Articles in Featuring Felines are written by

 A change of scene and charity work

 In 1994, after his long stay in Canada, Corkill returned to New Plymouth in his native New Zealand to be near his elderly mother.
-Rastus went too, of course, although first he had to spend six months in quarantine in Hawaii, which he did not enjoy and Max said seemed 'very long'.
+Of course Rastus went too, although first he had to spend six months in quarantine in Hawaii, which he didn't enjoy and Max said seemed 'very long'.
 Once he was cleared, the pair devoted time to raising money for animal charities.
 Max formed a company to market souvenirs such as T-shirts, posters and badges (the latter sold out).
-They even had a joint cheque account, with Rastus' signature being his pawprint, which was also used on some of the merchandise.
+They even had a joint cheque account, with Rastus' signature being his pawprint, also used on some of the merchandise.

 The duo visited schools to tell children about the importance of caring for pets; they attended various functions; they starred in a prize-winning television advert for the Bell Tea Company.
 'The cat was just like a person,' said Bell CEO John Mahoney.
 'He used to come into the offices here and make himself at home.
 He would drink milky tea out of a cup (no sugar), and would get quite testy if it was taken away before he had finished.'
 There was a thriving Rastus fan club, and the pair became a familiar sight on the roads around Taranaki and New Plymouth, often on Max's classic 1952 Sunbeam (above).